crdcamp/HindSite/README.md

 * "A square matrix is said to be a lower triangular matrix if all the elements above its main diagonal are zero."
 * "A square matrix is said to be an upper triangular matrix if all the elements below the main diagonal are zero."

 Let's create a new file for testing to display the lower triangle.
-The Cholesky Decomposition / lower triangle in quantpy_youtube_example.py is found right here.
+The Cholesky Decomposition part of quantpy_youtube_example.py is found right here.

 ```python
 L =  np.linalg.cholesky(covMatrix)